 For illustration purposes, let’s assume you are in the maximum tax bracket of 39.6% and normally make a $1000 contribution to the Foundation.
 Let’s also assume that you own 10 shares of a stock that you acquired for $500 more than a year ago, now worth $2000.
 If you sell the stock to generate the $1000 to make your contribution, you will need to sell 6 shares to generate $1200 so that after taxes ($214 plus an additional $14 in cash) you now have the $1000 to donate.
 On the other hand, if you donate the 6 shares of the stock to our donor-advised fund program, the net after-tax cost to you is less even though you gave the Foundation more.

 This illustration assumes that this charitable tax deduction does not exceed 30% of your adjusted gross income.
 If it does, the excess is a carryforward deduction for the next five years.

 Your actual benefit will vary depending on your own tax bracket and inherent gain in the stock donated.
 The more the appreciation the securities have, the greater your tax savings will be regardless of your inherent tax bracket.

-The sample letter here can be used by you to guide your broker on transferring your donation to our donor-advised fund program.
 It is imperative that you ensure that the transfer is coded as a gift/donation.
 As we are not your tax advisors, we recommend that your decision to gift appreciated securities to our donor-advised fund program first be discussed with your personal tax advisor to better understand the benefits of this program to you.